-The aims of this policy and the procedures within it are to:
+The aims of this policy and related procedures are:

-- Provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - Create and maintain a safe, resilient, and robust safeguarding culture at Witley C of E Infant School built on shared values; that children are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice and are listened to. - Deliver consistent good practice across the school and ensure that a whole-school approach is taken to safeguarding. - Clarify safeguarding expectations for the Witley C of E Infant School community, including staff, Governing Body, children, their families, and the local community. - Support contextual safeguarding practice, recognising that the school's site can be a location where harm can occur. - Set expectations for developing knowledge and skills within the Witley Infant School community (staff, children, parents/carers) to enable signs and indicators of safeguarding concerns to be identified and effectively responded to. - Identify at an early stage the needs of vulnerable learners and ensure the provision of proportionate interventions to promote their welfare and safety. - Embed working in partnership with children, parents/carers, and other agencies in the Surrey Safeguarding Children's Partnership.
+- To provide staff with the framework to promote and safeguard the wellbeing of children and in doing so ensure they meet their statutory responsibilities. - To ensure consistent good practice across the setting and ensure that safeguarding follows a whole-school approach. - Clarifying safeguarding expectations for members of the setting's community, staff, Governing body, children, and their families. - Contributing to the establishment of a safe, resilient, and robust safeguarding culture in Witley C of E Infant School built on shared values; that children are treated with respect and dignity, taught to treat each other and staff with respect, feel safe, have a voice and are listened to. - Supporting contextual safeguarding practice recognising that our site can be a location where harm can occur. - Setting expectations for developing knowledge and skills within the school community (staff, children, parents/carers) to the signs and indicators of safeguarding issues and how to respond to them. - Early identification of need for vulnerable learners and provision of proportionate interventions to promote their welfare and safety. - Working in partnership with children, parents/carers, and other agencies in the Surrey Safeguarding Children's Partnership.